 If You Invested $1000 In This Stock 15 Years Ago, Here's How Much You Would Have Today

-Intuitive Surgical (NASDAQ:ISRG) has outperformed the market over the past 15 years by 18.23% on an annualized basis.
+DexCom (NASDAQ:DXCM) has outperformed the market over the past 15 years by 22.12% on an annualized basis.

-Buying $1,000 In ISRG: 15 years ago, an investor could have purchased 95.26 shares of Intuitive Surgical at the time with $1,000.
-This investment in ISRG would have produced an average annual return of 26.68%.
-Currently, Intuitive Surgical has a market capitalization of $129.80 billion.
+Buying $1,000 In DXCM: 15 years ago, an investor could have purchased 101.21 shares of DexCom at the time with $1,000.
+This investment in DXCM would have produced an average annual return of 30.55%.
+Currently, DexCom has a market capitalization of $51.32 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.